ACanalejo/ACanalejo.github.io/_pages/research.md

 ## Working papers

 ### Canalejo-Molero, Álvaro.
-Does new party entry increase electoral turnout?
-Quasi-experimental evidence from the 2015 Spanish local elections
+Does New Party Entry Increase Electoral Turnout?
+Quasi-experimental Evidence from the 2015 Spanish Local Elections
 <details>

 <summary>Read more</summary>